Registering a Truck Weighing Over 3,000 Kg

 If the truck is a used vehicle, the most recent mechanical inspection must have been performed:

-You must present a valid mechanical inspection certificate when you register your truck.
+You must present the mechanical inspection certificate confirming that the vehicle meets the applicable standards when you register your truck.

 If the Truck Is Prohibited From Being Put Into Operation or Has Been in Storage for One Year or Longer